mattrips/scratchPad/Protocol Conformance.md

 struct ProtocolConformance {
 	let declaration: ConformanceDeclaration
-	let witnessDictionary: Dictionary<ProtocolRequirement, Witness>
+	let witnessDictionary: [ProtocolRequirement: Witness>

-	init(_ context: Context) {
+	init(/* the entire visible context */) {
-		// See §1.4 of this
+		// See §1.4 of this guide
 	}
 }
 ```